dotmesh-io/docs/hugo/content/references/api.md

 ##### Request.

-In this example, we create a branch called `testing_v2` from one of the snapshots on the master branch we saw in the result from our example call to the [`Commits` method](#dotmeshrpc-commits).
+In this example, we create a branch called `testing_v2` from one of the commits on the master branch we saw in the result from our example call to the [`Commits` method](#dotmeshrpc-commits).

 ```json